hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/03_loops_and_scripts.md

    wc -l $filename
  done
 ```
-In the long run, it's best to use a name that will help point out a variable's function, so your future self will understand what you are thinking now.
+In the long run, it's best to use a name that will help point out a variable's functionality, so your future self will understand what you are thinking now.

 Pretty simple and cool, huh?